appliedprobabilitydays/appliedprobabilitydays.github.io/program.markdown

 ---

 All times are in New York City local time.
-We use the [Gatherly](https://www.gatherly.io/){:target="_blank"} platform for you to meet other community members, we encourage you to participate!
+We use the [Gatherly](https://www.gatherly.io/){:target="_blank"} platform for you to meet other participants and the speakers, we encourage you to join!

 ## July 7, 2021